|

 April 12, 1861 |

-American Civil War broke out between the northern and southern states. | |
+The American Civil War broke out between the northern and southern states. | |

 October 15, 1861 |

 Joseph Henderson was listed as being a pilot on the transport Arago.
-The Arago departed Eastport, Maine and proceeded to the New York Navy Yard at Brooklyn, New York, where she received weapons.
+She departed Eastport, Maine and proceeded to the New York Navy Yard at Brooklyn, New York, where she received weapons.
 The Arago then joined the expedition destined to capture Port Royal, South Carolina.
 The information that she obtained provided the South Atlantic Blockading squadron with its most important base for the remaining years of the conflict.
-Source: The Evening World., October 08, 1890, EXTRA 2 O'CLOCK, Image 1. | |
+Source: The Evening World, October 08, 1890, EXTRA 2 O'CLOCK. | |

 1862 |